 Discover 3 more differentiated teaching strategies

 You can provide multiple videos that demonstrate a concept or topic from different angles to tap into different students’ learning styles.
-Transcripts and closed captions are also available for many videos to cater to Deaf and Hard of Hearing students and English language learners.
+Transcripts and closed captions are also available for many videos to cater deaf/hard of hearing and /ESL students.

 Targeted playlists allow you to set content for different groups of students dependent on their capabilities.
 Create a playlist for core material, with supplementary material to extend or remediate students as needed.